cjdbarlow/bedside-notebook/disease/fluid/turp-syndrome.md

 	Effects mostly due to hypoosmolality, rather than hyponatraemia.
 	* Circulating volume
 * Direct neurological effects of glycine
-Acts as major inhibitory neurotransmitter in CNS
+Acts as major inhibitory neurotransmitter and potentiates NMDA in CNS.

 ##Assessment